-The Department of Orthopedic Surgery at Denmark's Lillebælt Hospital has given up resource-intensive, manual journal audits and has initiated an IT solution that provides quality control of registrations in all patient records.
+The Department of Orthopedic Surgery at Denmark's Lillebælt Hospital gave up resource-intensive, manual journal audits and initiated an IT solution that provides quality control of registrations in all patient records.

 Previously, 1 percent of the patient records in the Department of Orthopedic Surgery at Vejle Hospital, a division of Lillebælt Hospital, were checked by random sampling during record audits four times a year by a surgeon and a secretary.
 But even the 160 records that were checked brought limited knowledge to those who made the mistakes, and most importantly, the quality control was time-consuming.

-"We found errors in 33 percent of the records we checked by random sampling.
-This meant that we had registered faulty or too few diagnoses or treatments.
-For example, when a patient with a thigh-bone fracture caught pneumonia during the hospitalization, the pneumonia and the treatment of it were too often not registered," says Chief Surgeon Sten Larsen.
+The hospital detected errors in 33 percent of the records it checked by random sampling.
+This meant that the hospital registered faulty or too few diagnoses or treatments.
+For example, when a patient with a thigh-bone fracture caught pneumonia during the hospitalization, the pneumonia and the treatment of it were too often not registered.

 If data is faulty, the basis for decision making is also faulty.
 Therefore, the Clinically Correct Time-True Registration system makes sense beyond our department and hospital.

 SAS delivers artificial intelligence through these primary technologies: machine learning, natural language processing, computer vision, forecasting and optimization.
 Want to learn more about how these technologies play a role in AI?